dylanhogg/dylanhogg.github.io/_posts/2022-01-19-ml-productionisation.markdown

 <!-- ---------------------------------------------------------------------- -->
 <h2 class="section-heading">What is machine learning productionisation?</h2>

 Machine learning productionisation can mean different things.
 It could mean taking a pre-trained ML model and making it available as an API.
-Or it could involve building a pipeline for data preparation, model training, optimisation and validation.
+It could also involve building a pipeline for data preparation, model training, optimisation and validation.
 There may even be an application or dashboard so that a user can interact with the model.

-Hopefully you are also monitoring your productionised system to ensure everything is running as required, for example catching unexpected errors or measuring model drift on new data over time.
-If you're able to reproduce experimental results, iterate quickly and push to production reliably then you get bonus points.
+Hopefully you are also monitoring your productionised system to ensure everything is running well, for example catching unexpected errors or measuring model drift on new data over time.
+If you're able to reproduce experimental results, iterate quickly and push to production automatically then you get bonus points.

 Regardless of the precise definition, getting machine learning models into a production system and maintaining them over time is hard.

-Best practices are emerging to ensure you can sucessfully train, validate, operationalise and monitor your model.
+Best practices are emerging to ensure you can sucessfully prepare data, train a model, validate predictions, deploy, serve and monitor your model.

 This post is a 10,000-foot overview of things to consider during the life-cycle of a machine learning project and includes pointers to useful resources.